go-chassis/go-chassis/README.md

  - **Logger**: You can custom your own writer to sink log, by default support file and stdout
  - **Hot-reconfiguraion**: A lot of configuration can be reload in runtime, like loadbalancing, circuit breaker, rate limiting

+You can check [plugins](https://github.com/go-chassis/go-chassis-plugins) to see more features

 # Quick Start
 You can see documentations in [here](http://go-chassis.readthedocs.io/en/latest/)